Consumer Hardship Assistance

 - Details of other hardship arrangements with other providers/creditors

 Everything you tell us, or provide to us, is treated as confidential.

 What happens after I apply?

-- Once we have your request, along with your supporting information, our Hardship team will review your information.
+- Once we have your request, along with your supporting documentation, our Hardship team will review your information.
 It is important that you are honest and open about your financial situation and personal circumstances.
-The information you provide helps us to tailor an arrangement which is relevant to your circumstances.
+The information you provide can helps us to tailor an arrangement which is relevant to your circumstances.